yeykawb/consid_dbt/README.md

             ]
         }
     },
-    // Uncomment the git initialization for this demo (no repo initialized).
+    // Comment the if git is not initialized.
-    //"initializeCommand": "git submodule update --init",
+    "initializeCommand": "git submodule update --init",
     "remoteUser": "vscode"
 }
 ```